 The Chicago Cubs’ famous double play combination of Joe Tinker, Johnny Evers, and Frank Chance features three more Hall of Famers you can get on the cheap.
 Each has only one variation in the set and they don’t command nearly the attention that the set’s biggest stars like Ty Cobb, Cy Young, Christy Mathewson, or Walter Johnson, do.

 Under the radar, you can get nice copies of any of these three for around $100 or even less.
-For example, a PSA 3 Tinker recently sold on eBay for only $80 and a check of eBay shows all three are in the same ballpark in terms of price.
+For example, a PSA 3 Tinker recently sold on eBay for around $100 and a check of eBay shows all three are still pretty affordable.

 Chase is another big name in the set with more than one variation and, like Wallace, he also has a third card that is a correction of an error.
 Two of his cards show him facing straight ahead while a third is more of a side view.
 One of the cards depicting him facing ahead has the baselines in the diamond-shaped background extending beyond his shoulders.
 That is the error card as the lines are drawn directly over top of his picture.
 A corrected card has the baseline stopping at his shoulders and that is the rarer version that generally commands more money.